cshingle/Rimworld-Doorstop/README.md

 Finally, attach to the Unity debugger that runs inside RimWorld (use localhost or 127.0.0.1 and the port you configured in the .ini file) and you should be able to set breakpoints in RimWorld code and in your mod code too.

-Any change to a dll inside Mods will create copies of that file and they will be patched in to replace the current version.
-That only happens for methods that are annotated with some attribute named `[Reloadable]` so make sure you deployed that before you start the game.
+~~Any change to a dll inside Mods will create copies of that file and they will be patched in to replace the current version.
+That only happens for methods that are annotated with some attribute named `[Reloadable]` so make sure you deployed that before you start the game.~~

 ### Linux (Ubuntu based) with Rider

-Download the latest Linux [Unity Doorstop](https://github.com/NeighTools/UnityDoorstop/releases) Release.
-Make sure you grab a numbered version and not the CI Build.
+Download [Doorstop Linux Release](https://github.com/NeighTools/UnityDoorstop/releases/tag/v4.3.0).
+Version 4.3.0 seems to work fine as of Rimworld 1.6 release.
 Extract `/x64/libdoorstop.so` and `/x64/run.sh` into the root directory of RimWorld.
 The default location of the directory is usually `~/.steam/debian-installation/steamapps/common/RimWorld/`.

 Next, compile this project or download the release to get `Doorstop.dll` which you put into the games root directly.